-- 1. A multicast session context is established by the 5GC. - 2/3.
-If not yet existing, the gNB-CU-CP establishes the multicast bearer context at the gNB-CU-UP, in order to retrieve for unicast NG-U transport the GTP DL TEID, a shared resource address (GTP DL TEID). - 4/5.
-If applicable, the gNB-CU-CP establishes the Multicast Context at the DU, providing MRB configuration.
-It may contain MBS Area Session ID information. - 6.
-Dependent on e.g. joined UEs, the gNB-DU triggers the establishment of an F1-U tunnel, which is established either per DU or per cell or per MBS Area Session ID.
-The receiving gNB-CU-CP may need to fetch a gNB side NG-U TNL address information for the gNB-CU-UP by means of a E1AP MC Bearer Context Modification procedure. - 7/8.
-The gNB-CU CP triggers the NGAP Distribution Setup procedure.
-For unicast transport, DL/UL GTP TEIDs are exchanged, for multicast transport, multicast address information is fetched from the 5GC. - 9/10.
-The gNB-CU-UP side of the F1-U and NG-U UP entity is established by means of the E1AP MC Bearer Context Modification procedure, providing the DU side F1-U TNL address and the 5GC NG-U TNL address to the gNB-CU-UP, which provides the gNB-CU-UP side F1-U TNL address in return. - 11.
-The gNB-CU-UP side F1-U TNL address is provided to the gNB-DU. - 12.
-In case of NG-U multicast transport, the gNB-CU-UP joins the NG-U multicast group. - 13.
-The gNB-CU-CP RRC-configures each UE which has joined the multicast group. - 14.
-The gNB successfully terminates the NGAP procedure for establishing the multicast session context. - 15.
+- 6/7.
+The gNB-CU-CP establishes the Multicast Context at the gNB-DU, providing MRB configuration.
+It may contain MBS Area Session ID information. - 8/9.
+The gNB-CU-CP retrieves the MRB configuration for the joined UE from the gNB-DU via F1 UE Context Management procedures. - NOTE 2: The interactions between the gNB-CU-CP and gNB-CU-UP for UE specific Berarer Context management before and after step 8/9 are not illustrated in this Figure. - 10.
+The gNB-DU triggers the establishment of F1-U resources, which are established either per gNB-DU or per cell or per MBS Area Session ID. - 11/12.
+The gNB-CU-UP side of the F1-U is established by means of the E1AP MC Bearer Context Modification procedure, providing the gNB-DU side F1-U TNL to the gNB-CU-UP, which provides the gNB-CU-UP side F1-U TNL address in return. - 13.
+The gNB-CU-UP side F1-U TNL address is provided to the gNB-DU. - 14.
+In case of NG-U multicast transport, the gNB-CU-UP joins the NG-U multicast group. - 15.
+The gNB successfully terminates the NGAP procedure for establishing the multicast session context. - 16.
+The gNB-CU-CP RRC-configures each UE which has joined the multicast group. - 17.
 The multicast MBS media stream is provided to the UEs.